 Personally I have owned the CoreShares Equally Weighted Top 40 ETF (CSEW40) since I bought my first ETF in 2015.
 In this 5 year time frame I am sad to say that the CSEW40 has under-performed the top40 index.
 Net of fees the investors in the STX40 have been rewarded with double the return over the last 5 years than those invested in the CSEW40.

 The reason for this difference in performance is solely due to some of the bigger shares in the Satrix40 contributing to most of the positive return.
 Naspers has produced a return of 272% in the last 5 years and has now become by far the biggest share on the JSE by market cap.

 Now I am not naive enough to think that just because one of my primary ETF investments have under-performed means that the ETF is doomed and broken, but this was the starting point to me beginning to look at Smart Beta ETF’s through a more critical lens.

-The short time that I have spent in the market learning about investments and investing plenty of my own money has led me to the conclusions that most of the time the simplest approach is usually the best approach.
+In the short time that I spent gaining practical investment knowledge my experience has led me to the conclusions that most of the time the simplest approach is usually the best approach.
 In my opinion Smart Beta ETF’s are a move away from the inherent simplicity of ETF investing and a big step in adding more complexity to the equation.

 Indexes are not a fixed event which we invest in at a set point in time with a prescribed set of shares that never changed.
 Indexes vastly change shape and constituents over a long time frame, smaller shares can go on unbelievable runs and become dominant businesses which have a major weight on an index.
 Apple, Amazon, Google and Facebook are all shares that are at the top of the S&P500 index, if we look back 7 years ago it was only Apple who was in this list of top 6 companies in that index.
 Over a ten year period the JSE top40 has also considerably changed shape where 40% of our top 40 companies in the index have changed.